Making the mosts of plants in your cooking

 - Pre-heat your oven to 200 C

 - Roll out the dough thickly 2-3 cm and place in the greased tray.
 Brush with oil.
 Make indentations evenly over the dough and sprinkle the remaining herbs into the holes.
+Add the roasted vegetables if using.

 - Allow to rest a further 45 minutes before baking.